MahboobMMonza/Verilog-Simple-Combination-Lock-FSM/README.md

 Additionally, since the clock speed is faster than human reaction times, the input does not need to be checked for a match every time a state change occurs; instead, the match checking process can be placed in a sub-circuit which runs beforehand, and the result can be used for state transition.

+The password can be changed or reset at any clock cycle, a sub-circuit needs to be created to deal with this event.
+Since the changing requires the state of the FSM as an input, the logic will typically execute after the next state is determined.
+As a result, this sub-circuit runs after the next state logic.

 ![Block diagram implementation of complete circuit.
 Each sub-circuit logic was abstracted to its own block.](Artifacts/ComboLockBlockDiagram.png)